frelon/suse-elemental/docs/configuration-directory.md

 > **IMPORTANT:** Elemental does not support mixing `nmstate` configuration files and a `user-defined` script within the same `network/` directory.

 ### Configuring the network via nmstate files

 You can define your desired network state by providing `nmstate` configuration files, in YAML format, within the `network/` directory.

 These files will be processed by the NetworkManager Configurator (`nmc`), a CLI tool that leverages the functionality provided by the `nmstate` library and enables users to easily define the desired state of their network.

-Configurations for multiple hosts can be defined by creating files named after the hostname that would be set.
-This allows for multiple different nodes to be spawned from the same built image, with each node self-identifying during the first boot process based on MAC address matching of the network card(s).
+You can define the configurations for multiple hosts by creating files named after the hostname that would be set.
+Thereby allowing multiple different nodes to be spawned from the same built image, with each node self-identifying during the first boot process based on MAC address matching of the network card(s).

 Examples for this type of configurations can be viewed under the [examples](../examples/elemental/build/network/) directory.